-After surgery, you will be taken to the recovery room where a nurse will monitor you for 1-2 hours.
+After surgery, you will be taken to the recovery room where a nurse will monitor you for about one hour.
 You will need to arrange to have a friend or family member to pick you up from the surgical facility and to take you home.
 He or she should spend the first night with you after your return home.